Teen Scene ASES/RAP application will open online on Wednesday, May 17 and will close on May 29.

 - New Teen Scene ASES/RAP students

 A lottery for spaces for new Teen Scene ASES/RAP students will be run on May 30 and families will be notified of the results via email by June 2.

 If you have questions about child care programs, including Teen Scene ASES and Teen Scene RAP, please call the CDCC Main Office at 818-247-0775 or email us at CDCC@gusd.net

 About Teen Scene

-Teen Scene focuses on developing student voice through projects and peer interaction.
+Teen Scene is aimed at improving student performance by providing a safe environment after school for students in grades 6-8.
+It also focuses on developing student voice through projects and peer interaction.
 The program provides students with the opportunity to explore career skills in technology, design, filmmaking, cooking, engineering, criminal justice, and entrepreneurship.
 Students also have time to work on homework, explore interests, and participate in physical development activities.
 "Tech Time" is an opportunity for students to use their cell phones or electronic devices to call home, play a game, or listen to music and is limited to 15 minutes per day.

 Attendance and Participation

 - Middle school students are expected to be responsible for their conduct and whereabouts during program hours.

 - Students must report to the designated program area within 10 minutes of the dismissal bell.